pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---
 **Slide 14: Diagrams AI**
-In my system, the interaction starts when the Client sends a POST/analyse-code request to the Express server.
+In my system, the interaction starts when the Client sends a POST request to the Express server.
 The server then forwards this request to the OpenAI API to request a code analysis.
 Once the OpenAI API processes this request, it sends the analysis result back to the Express server.
-The server, running on port 3000, then sends a response with this analysis back to the Client, completing the interaction cycle.
+The server then sends a response with this analysis back to the Client, completing the interaction cycle.

 **Why use Express?**
 - Integrates seamlessly with external APIs, like the OpenAI one.
 - Simplicity in setting up web servers and APIs.
 - Routing capabilities, making it straightforward to define routes for different API points.
+**POST:**
+- POST request method requests that a web server accept the data enclosed in the body of the request message, most likely for storing it.
+It is often used when uploading a file or when submitting a completed web form

 ---
 **Slide 14: Challenges**